nikolas-erickson/unity-pong/README.md

 - A game goes to 10 points, gives a GAME OVER message and restarts

 ## Compiling the code
+I am using Unity version 2022.3.16f1.
+You can try with other versions but your mileage may vary.
 Updating the code will require a new build.
 If you do not already have unity installed see the [instructions](#installing-unity) below.
 1) Download the .zip file from github.
 2) Extract the contents of the zipped file into a new file.